Search Ocorian

 To aid this, financial literacy must start early and evolve over time.
 From understanding the basics of saving and investing to grasping more complex issues like asset protection, philanthropy, or cross-border tax implications, a good education will empower the next generation to become thoughtful, not careless.
 Families who create formalised learning paths, involve the younger generations in family meetings, and encourage participation in wealth-related decisions often fare far better in preserving wealth across generations.

 Beyond education, governance plays an important role.
-Clear structures, such as family trusts or boards, help set expectations so everyone knows their role, preventing future conflicts.
+Clear structures, such as family trusts or governance boards, help set expectations so everyone knows their role, preventing future conflicts.

 At Ocorian, we understand that every family’s journey is unique.
 We support family offices, family businesses, and ultra-high-net-worth individuals with bespoke solutions tailored to the complexities of multigenerational wealth.
 We cross borders to protect, preserve and administer our clients’ financial affairs, offering sophisticated solutions regardless of where you or your assets are located or what stage of the wealth lifecycle you find yourself.